- Height At Maturity Under 3 Feet

 Prairie Trillium is Easy to Grow and Works Well as a Ground Cover

 The flowers are around 2-4 inches across and will become a lovely shade of reddish-brown; They have three sepals and are smooth, dark, and green.
 Each petal has six stamens and is triangular.
 The middle or central stem of this perennial is stout, tall, and has no hair.
 This flower can grow almost anywhere, including the central and middle parts of the United States.
 They do best growing in areas with lots of shade or growing up under trees.

-The plant will produce leaves that have patches or light green and dark green.
+Trillium likes shaded areas; These plants go dormant during summer; This plant likes moist, well-drained soil.
+Trillium Recurvatum has some vulnerability to slugs and snails.
+It is also called the bloody butcher.
+Prairie Trillium works well as a ground cover.
+The plant will produce leaves that have patches of light green and dark green.
 Prairie will also give gorgeous flowers that will brighten any natural area or garden.
-Prairie Trillium likes moist soil conditions and can also grow good in well-drained soil conditions.
-The Prairie Trillium will make a great addition to a natural area and will look great under trees where nothing else will grow.
+Prairie Trillium likes moist soil conditions and can even grow well in well-drained soil conditions.